privatenumber/vue-subslot/README.md

 </card>
 ```

 Using Subslot, this is all the code you need to make this possible.
-_Card.vue_
+This is what _Card.vue_ looks like.
 ```vue
 <template>
 	<div class="card">